 • Calcium supplements can interact with some medications (e.g. certain antibiotics, thyroid medication) — take them at different times

 Important: Excessive calcium supplementation (more than 2,000 mg total per day, from food and supplements combined) is not recommended and may have risks.
-Never exceed recommended amounts without discussing with your GP.
+Never exceed recommended amounts without discussing with your doctor.
 Always check that any supplement contains Vitamin D alongside calcium, as they work together.

 Foods That Can Affect Calcium Absorption